 A superb imitation of small, light coloured olives, which hatch from late spring to late autumn in abundance on the rivers throughout the country.
 It will imitate any of the small, pale, olives, including Pale Wateries, Spurwings and July duns.
 It can be devastatingly effective for rising grayling in early autumn.
 Available in sizes 18 and 20.

-As above but slightly bigger and darker to imitate other upwinged flies.
+As the Pale Watery version but slightly bigger and darker to imitate other upwinged flies.
 Good throughout the entire season.
 Available in sizes 14, 16, and 18 to imitate all the light/medium coloured olives, e.g. Olive Upright, Spurwings, Medium Olive, etc.

 As the Light Olive version but darker again to imitate other upwinged flies, in particular the Large Dark Olive, which can hatch in big numbers early and late in the year.
 Available in sizes 14, 16, and 18 to imitate all the dark coloured olives throughout the season.

 A paradun tied to imitate the March Brown, False March Brown, Large Brook Dun, Turkey Brown, etc. Good early season on rivers with March Brown hatches and also in May when the Large Brook Dun (LBD) is hatching.
 The LBD is commonly mistaken for a March Brown, even by very good anglers, as they look almost identical.
 This fly will serve you well when any of the large, olive/brown bodied, speckled wing flies are about.
 Available in sizes 12 and 14.

 From May into October the Yorkshire Dales rivers (and most rainfed throughout the UK) have good hatches of Yellow May Duns.
 These fairly large, sulphur yellow mayflies, will trickle off the river in ones and twos all day, rather than one concentrated hatch.
 This is good for the angler, as the trout are always on the lookout for the next one.
 Good for the beginner as they are easy to see on the water.
 Available in sizes 14, 16 and 18 to cover size variations between rivers and the male and female (size 16 currently out of stock).

 CDC Upwing £1.60